ZoeLeBlanc/IntroToDH2020/_site/week6/intro_api_https.md

 Before we jump in though, we need to cover our final piece of Python ecosystem - Jupyter notebooks and Pandas.

 [**Click here to go to the next section.**](intro_pandas.md)

+---
+## Let's Try Out An API

+jupyter notebooks and pandas

+htrc feature reader

+back to APIs -> feature reader going to hathi trust and asking for json but we could also just scrape that data

+APIs have a greater barrier

+going to look at two APIs

+Library of Congress Chroncling America an

+New York Times Headlines